hollow-cube/mapmaker/resources/README.md

 `_client` is a resource pack structure, used as the base for the resource pack (anything static can go there)

-In thoery we can generate a lot more if desired.
+In theory, we can generate a lot more if desired.
 For example, it is possible to look at the usages of each `TextElement` and compute the offset required to sit at the given pixel position based on the X/Y position of the node.
 Similarly, we can compute the origin and shift values of the textures used based on their node positions.